shepherdjerred/sjer.red/src/components/About.md

 <!-- markdownlint-disable first-line-heading -->

-I'm a regular 'ol person who loves learning.
+I'm a person who loves learning.
 I often lose hours to reading Wikipedia articles, particularly those about history.

 I spend a lot of my time programming and learning more about computer science and software.
 I care a lot about efficiency and finding better ways to work.